THS-International/website/src/markdown-pages/faq.md

           [here](https://docs.google.com/spreadsheets/d/e/2PACX-1vRBIcNbmG1vW0L47mWMuLZHwui7QHFuIz8RlkTrKtgIUh21nwcyDRdkFi56i1O2j1EvkmFlEqJ4yw0i/pubhtml).
         title: What’s my Chapter?
       - description: >-
-          This only applies to people who belong to the following Chapters: A, D, E & MiT, F, K, S, T, and W.
+          This only applies to people who belong to the following Chapters: E & MiT, IN, F and K.

           If your Chapter is not listed above, it means that your Chapter is not